-The herb is part of the mint family, and it’s just as fragrant due to some of its more volatile molecules.
+The herb is a member of the mint family, and it’s just as fragrant due to some of its more volatile molecules.
 Felines can detect its fragrant perfume from far away.
 Although catnip has an enjoyable effect, it is harmless and non-addictive.
 The catnip that affect cats, mammals and insects attracts butterflies with its lovely scent and pollen.
 The oils also double as an insect repellent.

 Catnip’s Historical Uses